Peliha-ip/Shellfish-Reigns/README.md

 - Coconut crabs can occasionally spawn as a jockey where a bogged can ride it.
 - Soakers are found in the rig, fountain, and spa structures.
 - Water charges are like water balloons.
 They're not just useful for combat, but also to mitigate fall damage by placing a water source where you aimed.
+- Throwing a copper ingot in a wishing well could give the player some interesting items.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)